davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

 Example 3.
-Verify the {pivotal-gemfire-name} Docker Container is Running
+Verify the VMware GemFire Docker Container is Running